Bishop, Diocese of the Carolinas & Rector, St. Andrew’s Church

 Post & Courier feature article on Steve’s election as Bishop of the Diocese of the Carolinas

 Growing up in Columbia prepared me for the gentler climes of Mt.
 Pleasant.
 After three years in seminary in Pittsburgh I spent twenty two years serving churches in Virginia.
 I love the lowcountry marshes, soft sandy beaches, and southern tuck.
-Gayle and I were married in the bicentennial year and we have three grown children and five grandchildren.
+Gayle and I were married in the bicentennial year and we have three grown children and six grandchildren.
 In my role here I get to bless what God is blessing.
 It is an unmitigated privilege to serve in a place with such an extraordinary church family and alongside talented and committed people that energize, encourage and enliven.

 Associate Rector, Teaching and Equipping